allancarait/allancarait/README.md

 👋 Hi, I’m @allancarait

-I'm a Software Engineer that loves to work with complex systems that helps better peoples lives.
-I have a penchant for coding, solving problems, creating and delivering immersive user experiences.
+I am a Software Engineer with a passion for working on intricate systems that enhance people's lives.
+Coding, problem-solving, and creating immersive user experiences are my areas of expertise.

-I'm a proud Filipino currently living in the USA.
+Originally from the Philippines, I currently reside in the United States and take pride in my Filipino heritage.

-I started my career in 2010 as a backend engineer and now, I'm working as a full-stack developer.
-I also like to dabble on solutions architecture and cloud technologies like AWS.
-I love learning new concepts about backend, frontend web and mobile.
+My professional journey began in 2010 as a backend engineer, and over time, I transitioned into a full-stack developer.
+Alongside, I also enjoy exploring solutions architecture and cloud technologies like AWS.
+I constantly seek to expand my knowledge of backend, frontend web, and mobile development, eagerly embracing new concepts.

-Some hard skills I have been practicing are:
+Here are some of the hard skills I have honed:

-- C# & VB.NET
+- Proficiency in C# & VB.NET
-- ReactJS
-- Javascript and Typescript
+- Experience with ReactJS, JavaScript, and TypeScript
-- Frontend architectures using state management tools like Redux
+- Expertise in frontend architectures utilizing state management tools like Redux
-- Backend development using .NET with emphasis on REST APIs and Clean Architecture
+- Strong background in backend development, particularly in .NET with a focus on REST APIs and Clean Architecture
-- Automated end-to-end test using Selenium and nUnit
+- Aptitude in automated end-to-end testing using Selenium and NUnit

-I'm passionate about self-improvement.
-Some soft skills I have:

-- Lifelong learner
-- Very communicative
+Beyond technical expertise, I am deeply committed to self-improvement.
+My soft skills include:

+- A lifelong learner, consistently seeking growth opportunities
+- Excellent communication skills, fostering effective collaboration
-- Friendly and helpful
+- Friendly and approachable, always ready to offer assistance
-- Really like to help the dev community
+- A genuine enthusiasm for supporting the development community